Ibn Hajar al-Haytami: Migration to Mecca

-Al-Haytamī performed the Hajj in the year 1527 with one of his teachers al-Bakri.
+Sheikhuna Al-Haytamī performed the Hajj in the year 1527 with one of his teachers al-Bakri.
 It was during this trip that al-Haytamī decided to begin writing fiqh.
 He returned to Mecca in 1531 and stayed there a year before returning home again.
 During this visit al-Haytamī worked on a compilation of notes which he would later use in his authorship to write commentaries.
 The last time he traveled to Mecca was in 1533, this time he brought his family and decided to permanently reside there.

 His life dedication in Mecca began to be writing, teaching, and issuing fatwa.
-He authored major works in Shāfiʿī jurisprudence, hadīth, tenets of faith, education, hadīth commentary, and formal legal opinion.
+He authored major works in Shāfiʿī jurisprudence, hadīth, tenets of faith, education, hadith commentary, and formal legal opinion.
 It was at this time he wrote his most notable work, which was called "Tuhfat al-Muhtaj bi Sharh al-Minhaj".
 This work was a commentary on Imam Nawawi's writing "Minhaj al-Talibin".
 Ibn Hajar al-Haytamī's commentary became one of the two authoritative textbooks of the Shafi’i school.

 He wrote many other works, some of which are listed in the "works" section of this page.

 Death

-Ibn Hajar al-Haytamī died in 1566 AD/973 AH in Mecca.
+Ibn Hajar al-Haytamī died in 1566 AD/974 AH in Mecca, in the month of Rajab.
 He was buried in the cemetery of Ma'lat.